AndreyRaih/cili-meals-app/README.md

 ## WIP
 Now, it's just a prototype, and I try to make it useful and convenient.
 What about technical descriptions - it will appear in the last stages of making this project

+### Contribute Guide
+Install **npm** or **yarn**
+After this, use install command, for installing dependencies:

+    npm install
+   or

+    yarn
+   After installing, just run your app:

+    yarn start

+More information about this build, you can get on [https://reactnative.dev/docs/environment-setup](https://reactnative.dev/docs/environment-setup)